top of page

 I'm a private tutor (and former teacher) with over 20 years of teaching experience, providing online English tuition to students from Year 5 -Year 11.

-I'm familiar with all exam boards (but specialise in AQA) but, as I'm often fully booked for GCSE English tuition by September, I decided to create some digital and printable guides to help students with their exam preparation:
+I'm familiar with all exam boards (but specialise in AQA) but, as I'm often fully booked for GCSE English tuition by September, I created some digital and printable guides on GCSE English Language and Literature to help students with exam preparation.

 To ensure that you achieve the marks you are capable of, you should: